 Jeannette R. Mahoney, PhD

-My primary research interests include: heathy aging, sensory functioning [multisensory integration], motor functioning [gait; balance & motor control]; cognitive functioning [attention & executive functioning]; and age-related diseases [including but not limited to mild Parkinsonian symptoms; mild cognitive impairment and Alzheimer’s disease; & diabetes].
+My primary research interests include: healthy aging, sensory functioning [multisensory integration], motor functioning [gait; balance, falls & motor control]; cognitive functioning [attention & executive functioning]; fall risk assessment; and age-related diseases [including but not limited to mild Parkinsonian symptoms; mild cognitive impairment (MCI);

-My main interest in pursuing the development of CatchU stemmed from wanting to increase older adults’ awareness of fall-risk and other mobility impairments are linked to falls.
-By providing clinicians and researchers with proper screening tools, the goal is to educate seniors of their potential fall-risk and provide them with tailored recommendations and interventions to alleviate or at least minimize their chances of experiencing an injurious and potentially fatal fall.
+My main interest in pursuing the development of the CatchU® fall risk assessment tool stemmed from wanting to increase older adults’ awareness of fall risk and other mobility impairments that are linked to falls.
+By providing clinicians and researchers with proper screening tools, the goal is to educate seniors about their potential fall risk and provide them with tailored recommendations and interventions to alleviate or at least minimize their chances of experiencing an injurious and potentially fatal fall.

 When I’m not working, I really enjoy spending time with my family and friends, especially my husband Timmy and my children Kayleigh Rose and Peter Ryan.